morph1sm/morphology/README.md

 - run `Morphology.exe`

 ## Usage
-- select a morph folder with the button on the top right (e.g. `/Vam/Custom/Atom` or drill deeper, if you like)
+- open your morph folder, e.g. `/Vam/Custom/Atom` or drill deeper, if you like
-- wait until all regions and morphs are loaded
-- select a region form the list on the left
+- select a region to display all morphs in that region
-- select one or more morphs from the list on the right dislaying the current regions morphs
-- drag one or more morphs to any region
+- drag one or more morphs to any region to move them

-- keep going until you're happy with the region arrangement
-- click the Apply Changes button to write all region changes out to the morph files (.vmi)
-- if you want to abandon your changes, just select a new morph folder or close the tool
+That's it.

+Some quick fixes for common morph issues in VaM:

+### Delete All DSF Files
+They are only needed one time for VaM to import them.
+After that, they only slow down scene loading in general.
+If needed, you can always copy the DSF files from your DAZ library again.

+### Move Auto Morphs to AUTO Region
+The main issue with organizing your morph library are the random morphs installed by opening VAC files in VaM.
+Every user has different ideas about region names and organisation schemes, so you end up with lots of different region names containing just 2 or 3 morphs.

+Fortunately, VaM copies morphs imported from scenes to a special subfolder called AUTO in your main morph folders.
+This quick fix, renames the region for any of these imported morphs to AUTO.
+All the funny region names go away and you can still find all these morphs in the AUTO region, should you want to move them into your regular library.

+### Delete All Auto Morphs
+If you are just exploring some random scenes, but are not interested in sorting out the various imported morphs, you can prune them from your library with this quick fix.
+If you want to restore a deleted auto morph, load the corresponding VAC file in VaM and they will be re-imported.

 ## Roadmap
-- **v0.2** will have a way to add and rename regions and will be able to install DAZ .dsf morphs.
-The latter will just copy the DSF to the morph folder, but will change the region to whatever region you drop the DSF file on.
-So, essentially just saving you a step or two.
-- **v0.3** will allow importing of .duf to .vap.
-This probably will be limited in what type of shape presets work.
-I'm still learning about this.
-- **v0.4** Will add a way to mark morphs by license, i.e. a way to easily see what should be removed when you publishing a look.
+### v0.3
+- add and rename regions
+- quick fix for invalid `CheekBone  Width Outer` morph for legacy scenes and VACs

+### v0.4
+- install DSF and pre-sort by region so the new morphs are imported into your region of choice
+- importing some DUF to VAP

+### v0.5
+- add license info to VMI (VaM morph metadata)
+- mark sharable vs copyrighted morphs
+- remove copyrighted morph refrences from scenes

+### v0.6
+- integrate with DAZ product lists to find original metadata for installed morphs
+- import and correct morph regions based on DAZ product lists